 A: No one can move into your unit without prior approval from the HACC, but having a criminal background does not necessarily make someone ineligible for housing assistance.
-Contact the HACC to find out if your boyfriend is eligible to move into your home.
+Contact the HACC to find out if your acquaintance is eligible to move into your home.
 Do not allow acquaintances to move in without approval and do not allow anyone to use your address.

 A: The 1st of every month, with a five day grace period.
 After the 5th day, a late fee will be charged in an amount listed in your leasing contract.
 Please refer to your lease or see your Property Manager for additional information.

-A: The Housing Authority of Cook County:
+The Housing Authority of Cook County:

 175 West Jackson Blvd, Suite 350

 Chicago, Illinois 60604